 h.
 Service Plan Review and Update.
 The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review and update of the service plan:

-Every three months or more frequently when necessary

-Every six months or more frequently when necessary

-Every twelve months or more frequently when necessary
+Specify the minimum schedule for the review and update of the service plan: O Every three months or more frequently when necessary O Every six months or more frequently when necessary O Every twelve months or more frequently when necessary Other schedule Specify the other schedule: The PCSP is reviewed initially, quarterly, annually, and revised as necessary. i.

-Other schedule

-Specify the other schedule:

-The PCSP is reviewed initially, quarterly, annually, and revised as necessary.

-i.
 Maintenance of Service Plan Forms.
 Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that applies):
+Service plans are maintained by the following (check each the applies): Medicaid agency Operating agency ⊠ Case manager ⊠ Other Specify:

-Medicaid agency

-Operating agency

-Case manager